openthread/ot-docs/site/en/reference/cli/concepts/srp.md

 ### Verify the service status

-1. Check if the host and service has been successfully registered on the client node:
+1. Check if the host and service have been successfully registered on the client node:

    ```
    > srp client host